ykharitonova/csw8-s22/ref/debug.md

 if __name__ == '__main__':
   print_name("Sam")
 ```
 * **Cause**: The function print_name() does not take any parameters but when calling the function one parameter is being passed.
-This error signifies that there is a mismatch between the number of parameteres the function defintion and then number of arguments in the function call.
+This error signifies that there is a mismatch between the number of parameteres in the function defintion and the number of arguments in the function call.

 * Correct code:
 ```py